FarmWorks and Food Production in Nova Scotia

 Please review these criteria to determine if your business is a strong fit prior to applying:

-— Registered food-producing entity owned and operated by a Nova Scotian entrepreneur
+· Registered food-related entity owned and operated by a Nova Scotian entrepreneur

-— Comprehensive business plan with current financial statements and projections and record of success over a minimum of two years
+· Comprehensive business plan, financial statements, projections, record of success over a minimum of two years

-— or is a start-up with well-researched and well-developed business plan, funded by other lenders and seeking funding from FarmWorks to leverage money from other lenders
+· or is a start-up with well-researched and well-developed business plan and may be seeking funding from FarmWorks to leverage money from other lenders

 Food-related business Criteria:

-— Must buy at least 50% of inputs from NS farmers for value-added processing of agricultural products
+· Must attempt to buy at least 50% of inputs from NS farmers for value-adding of agricultural products

-— Review the lending criteria and information for applicants
+· Review the lending criteria and information for applicant

-— Applicants being considered for loans submit their business plans and financial statements and PERSONAL STATEMENT OF FINANCIAL AFFAIRS and a site visit is arranged
+· Applicants being considered for loans will submit their business plans and financial statements, credit score and PERSONAL STATEMENT OF FINANCIAL AFFAIRS